 It was never the most widely available film anyway, with it being produced for the Japanese B2B market, so the chances of some forgotten boatload turning up in storage somewhere are also very low.

-You can check their prices and availability through the links below.
+You can check their current prices and availability through the link below.

 Final thoughts on Fujicolor Industrial 400